Skip To Main Content

 Classroom Teachers

-Tier 1: Students will take regular Bridges checkpoints and unit assessments, with data being monitored by classroom teachers in Forefront, to establish student groupings and address learning gaps.
-Ongoing Classroom Teachers
+Tier 1: Students will take regular Bridges checkpoints and unit assessments, with data being monitored weekly by classroom teachers in Forefront, in order to establish student groupings and address learning gaps.

 Tier 1: Use Title 1 funds to increase parent involvement through Family Math Night where families will receive manipulatives and activities to use at home.
-Fall and Spring Classroom Teachers and Math Interventionist
+Fall & Spring Math Interventionist

 Student social emotional well-being